ibizaman/skarabox/docs/installation.md

 ### Add Services {#checklist-services}

-I do recommend using the sibling project [Self Host Blocks](https://github.com/ibizaman/selfhostblocks) to setup services like Vaultwarden, Nextcloud and others.
+I do recommend using the sibling project [SelfHostBlocks](https://github.com/ibizaman/selfhostblocks) to setup services like Vaultwarden, Nextcloud and others.

+The flake template is wired to use SelfHostBlocks already.